 It’s time to imagine a world where community-led development is the norm, where governments listen to their citizens with openness and candor, and where every person’s voice matters, regardless of who they are or where they come from.

-Feedback+San Juan: Listening Reimagined is a summit that will bring together over 100 local and global leaders in aid, philanthropy, non-profits, and government to imagine this vision.
-Over the course of three days, participants will experience panels, workshops, and interactive activities focused on putting people and communities at the center of programs that impact their lives.
+Feedback+San Juan: Listening Reimagined brought together over 100 local and global leaders in aid, philanthropy, non-profits, and government to imagine this vision.
+Over the course of three days, participants engaged in panels, workshops, and interactive activities focused on putting people and communities at the center of programs that impact their lives.
+Check out these blog posts to find out what happened on Day 1, Day 2, and Day 3 of the Summit!

 When it comes to exemplifying community-led development and listening, San Juan, Puerto Rico is a prime location.
 Following devastating Hurricanes Maria & Irma in 2017, Puerto Ricans rallied to rebuild and re-envision their future.
 Communities created action plans and worked together to create welcoming common spaces, shared resources, and better infrastructure.
 Their efforts are an example to us all, and over the course of Feedback+San Juan we will learn from their experiences.

-Feedback+San Juan will be outlined by three thematic tracks:
+Feedback+San Juan was outlined by three thematic tracks:

 Reimagining Innovation in Feedback Practice.
 (Innovation)